Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 net_id=123456
 ```

+#### 5. In the ```network_server.band``` section

-#### 5. Also check out if your LoRaWAN transmission band is consistent with the regulation for the region you live in (As we are located in Europe and use the 868MHz band, we set it in the configuration (other possible values are indicated in the default configuration file)
+Also check out if your LoRaWAN transmission band is consistent with the regulation for the region you live in (As we are located in Europe and use the 868MHz band, we set it in the configuration (other possible values are indicated in the default configuration file)
 ```sh
 [network_server]
 .